 In general, this prohibits food being placed on the market if it is unsafe, that is if it is either:

 - unfit for human consumption

-Food brought into the UK must meet Regulations introduced under the Food Safety Act.
+Food brought into GB must meet Regulations introduced under the Food Safety Act.
 Food businesses must apply Hazard Analysis and Critical Control Point (HACCP) based procedures.
 The HACCP system is a tool for food business operators to control hazards in food.

-Food placed on the UK market can be checked by local authorities for compliance with food safety and hygiene standards, whether it is produced in the UK, other EU Member States or in a non-EU country.
-In the UK, food safety and food standards checks are carried out by qualified environmental health practitioners and trading standards officers employed by local authorities.
+Food placed on the GB market can be checked by local authorities for compliance with food safety and hygiene standards, whether it is produced in the UK or from a third country.
+In GB, food safety and food standards checks are carried out by qualified environmental health practitioners and trading standards officers employed by local authorities.
 Non-compliant food products can be removed from the food chain.